- 30-Day Rehabilitation

 Detoxification takes place one of three ways, depending on the substance being eliminated: complete and immediate cessation of use (stopping cold turkey), gradual detoxification or rapid detoxification.
 The first two processes are the long-standing methods of detox and have the greatest amount of research and data regarding their efficacy.
 The third, rapid detox, is in its infancy as a treatment procedure and has found itself the subject of controversy.

-Cold turkey detoxification is recommended for patients who do not face life-threatening consequences from stopping use of the drug in question — most commonly alcohol, amphetamines and some opiates.
+Cold turkey detoxification is recommended for patients who do not face life-threatening consequences from stopping use of the drug in question — most commonly alcohol, amphetamines and some opiates cause life threatening reactions and should be detoxed under medical professionals.
 While the patient will experience withdrawal and the symptoms may be intense and painful, the physical consequences are not fatal.
 The patient is closely monitored and cared for during the process.
 And as with all detoxification, the patient is then referred to a drug treatment facility for further therapy.

 When the consequences of withdrawal can result in the death of the patient, immediate cessation is not feasible and a gradual withdrawal procedure is recommended.
 Gradual withdrawal involves one of two procedures.
 In one, the amount of the drug is slowly reduced until the physical cravings have been eliminated, and the patient is not in danger.
 In the other, detoxification is accomplished by either administering drugs that either mimic the effects of the original but are not addicting, or drugs considered less dangerous and more easily managed.
 Among the substances addressed in this method of detoxification are barbiturates, prescription painkillers and anti-depressants, and some opiate derivatives.